echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 Upon receiving the withdrawal operation, each of committee members generate corresponding transactions to withdraw the Bitcoins to the specified withdrawal address.

+Every sidechain transaction is tracked and proccessed by one of the committee members with `sidechain_btc_spv_create_operation` contains the transaction details and its merkle proof.
+After that committee member extract info from transaction and send an appropriate operation.

 Deposit and withdrawal flow are described in detail below.

-BTC to eBTC conversion takes place in 3 stages:
+BTC to eBTC conversion:

-1. After the transfer to the deposit address is confirmed on the Bitcoin chain and detected by the sidechain, each of the committee members creates and sends `sidechain_btc_create_intermediate_deposit_operation` with the transaction details to the Echo network.
+1. After the transfer to the deposit address is confirmed on the Bitcoin chain and detected by the sidechain, one of the committee members creates and sends `sidechain_btc_spv_create_operation` with the transaction details and its merkle proof to the Echo network.
-1. 24 hours after the deposit operation is approved by committee, each of committee members creates the unique intermediate address script, creates a transaction from the deposit to the intermediate address, sign it and send `sidechain_btc_intermediate_deposit_operation` which contains the signature.
-After the operation is approved by the committee, a transaction is sent to the Bitcoin network.
-This transaction should have RBF flag enabled so if it gets stuck in the mempool the deposit owner will be able to send a replacement transaction with a higher fee and return his BTC to the backup address.
-Intermediate script provides ability similar to SMA script to reduce the number of required signatures during the time.
-1. After the transaction is confirmed on the Bitcoin chain and received back by sidechain, each of committee members creates `sidechain_btc_deposit_operation` with transaction details, and after the operation is approved by committee, corresponding amount of eBTC-s are issued to the user account, `sidechain_issue_operation` is applied and the deposit is stored in the Echo database.
+2. After the transaction is confirmed on the Bitcoin chain and received back by sidechain, `sidechain_btc_deposit_operation` is created with transaction details, and corresponding amount of eBTC-s are issued to the user account, `sidechain_issue_operation` is applied and the deposit is stored in the Echo database.

 This flow allows the locking of funds in the intermediate address and guarantees that the SMA transaction will not fail because of the users’ refund transaction sent earlier.

-BTC to eBTC conversion takes place in 3 stages:
+BTC to eBTC conversion:

 1. After the withdrawal operation is sent by the user it is stored in Echo database and specified amount of eBTC-s are withdrawn from the user’s account.
-1. In 24 hours this withdrawal becomes active and will be aggregated by the next aggregating transaction.
+2. In 24 hours this withdrawal becomes active and will be aggregated by the next aggregating transaction.
-1. After the committee approves the fact that the aggregating transaction has received necessary confirmations on the Bitcoin blockchain, withdrawal is treated as confirmed and `sidechain_burn_operation` is applied.
+3. After the committee approves the fact that the aggregating transaction has received necessary confirmations on the Bitcoin blockchain, withdrawal is treated as confirmed and `sidechain_burn_operation` is applied.

 ### Aggregating transaction